 Typical Applications of Flux Core Brazing Rods

-Applications: Commonly used for brazing A/C evaporators, condensers, Cu–Al transition tubes, and fins to ensure efficient heat transfer and long-term sealing.
+Commonly used for brazing A/C evaporators, condensers, Cu–Al transition tubes, and fins to ensure efficient heat transfer and long-term sealing (6951 brazing core aluminum commonly used in heat exchanger assemblies).

 Contact us now

-Applications: Manufacture and repair of radiators, oil coolers, A/C lines, and truck/trailer bodies.
+Manufacture and repair of radiators, oil coolers, A/C lines, and truck/trailer bodies, where aluminum brazing foil and flux-cored rods are commonly used together.

 Contact us nowIndustrial & Energy Equipment Welding